 The 2 larger holes in the block are the oil flow and return for the filter - see page on engine mounts for more info.

-Here is a dry-sump that somebody has fabricated for the M60 V8 from aluminium using the rear and base portion of a standard sump.
+Here's a dry-sump that somebody's fabricated for the M60 V8 from aluminium using the rear and base portion of a standard sump.
 Can't see the oil pick-up positions but i'm assuming that they're down the right hand side.

 A 4-stage dry sump pump available from www.motorsport.bdg.com.au